-Located between two economic giants China and Russia, Mongolia is an underdeveloped, resource rich country on the brink of transformation.
+Located between two economic giants in China and Russia, Mongolia is an underdeveloped, resource rich country on the brink of transformation.
 Recent political and economic developments have set Mongolia for impressive growth and it has caught the world’s attention.
-In 2009 Ivanhoe Mines and Rio Tinto signed a long-term comprehensive Investment Agreement with the Government of Mongolia for the construction and operation of the world’s largest undeveloped copper-gold project, Oyu Tolgoi with an estimated after-tax net asset value of about $20 billion.
+In 2009 Ivanhoe Mines and Rio Tinto signed a long-term comprehensive Investment Agreement with the Government of Mongolia for the construction and operation of the world’s largest undeveloped copper-gold project, Oyu Tolgoi, which has an estimated after-tax net asset value of about $20 billion.

 After the signing of the Oyu Tolgoi Agreement in 2009, the International Monetary Fund’s (IMF) World Economic Outlook 2010 predicted that Mongolia would be the highest growing economy in the world for the coming decade, forecasting the real GDP growth to be over 25%.
 In 2012, Mongolia’s real GDP growth was almost 17%, demonstrating that the IMF forecast was realistic at that time.
-However, commencing in 2013, commodity prices fell substantially which until the present (early 2016) has caused a significant slowing of the economy.
-With substantial natural mineral wealth in Mongolia, expectations are the economy will again show substantial growth in future when commodity prices recover.
-Under pinning Mongolia’s status as a mineral rich resource area is the fact that it is home to world-class deposits such as the Oyu Tolgoi copper-gold and the huge state-owned Tavan Tolgoi coal deposit, estimated at 6.4 billion tonnes.
+However, commencing in 2013, commodity prices fell substantially which caused a significant slowing of the economy.
+Recently, with increases in commodity prices and a return of confidence amongst investors, the outlook has improved again.
+Underpinning Mongolia’s status as a mineral rich resource area is the fact that it is home to world-class deposits such as the Oyu Tolgoi copper-gold and the huge state-owned Tavan Tolgoi coal deposit, estimated at 6.4 billion tonnes.
 In May 2016, Rio Tinto and its partners, the Government of Mongolia and Turquoise Hill Resources, have approved the next stage in the development of Oyu Tolgoi copper and gold mine in Mongolia.
 When the Oyu Tolgoi mine becomes operational by 2019, as is now planned, it will account for more than 30 per cent of Mongolia’s GDP.

-Mongolia clearly benefits from its beneficial geographic location and underdeveloped significant pool of natural resources.
-Russia, Mongolia and China are bound by strategic agreements to promote cross-border trade and jointly develop transport infrastructure, the most recent one signed in Tashkent on 23 June 2016 by the three countries’ Presidents.
+Mongolia clearly benefits from its geographic location and significant pool of natural resources.
+Russia, Mongolia and China are bound by strategic agreements to promote cross-border trade and jointly develop transport infrastructure.

-Mongolia is an exciting opportunity for investors interested in such frontier market and can provide diversification into emerging markets.
+Mongolia presents an exciting opportunity for investors interested in frontier markets and can provide diversification into emerging markets.